grafana/writers-toolkit/docs/sources/structure/_index.md

 The Grafana Labs Docs squad makes intentional decisions about how to organize and structure product documentation.
 The topic levels discussed on this page reflect common user goals.
-For example, a first-time Grafana user needs to understand the basic concepts before installing the product.
+For example, a first-time Grafana user must understand the basic concepts before installing the product.

 Before you begin contributing to documentation, it's important to understand the structure of the content.